blaenk/site/input/notes/clojure.markdown

 The `:refer` keyword can be used in a `:require` form similar to `:only`, to allow the use of the provided symbols in an unqualified manner.
 In fact, the `:use` form can be obviated entirely by passing `:all` to `:refer` instead of a vector of symbols.

-The `:refer-clojure` form is a synonym for `refer`ing to the `clojure.core`{.path} namespace, which is particularly useful for the purpose of `:exclude`ing symbols to avoid collisions.
+The `:refer-clojure` form is a synonym for `refer`ing to the <span class="path">clojure.core</span> namespace, which is particularly useful for the purpose of `:exclude`ing symbols to avoid collisions.

 The following are equivalent.